CartoDB/cartodb/doc/API.md

 #### layer.getSubLayer(_layerIndex_)

 Get a previously created sublayer.
-And exception is raised if not exists
+And exception is raised if no sublayer exists.

 ##### Arguments